 People are fickle: Including me, obviously.
 Remember MySpace?
 Or Friends Reunited?
 Social networks all have their moments in the sun.
 However, they are trend-driven and transient and come and go.
 If you base your entire career on that one thing, what happens when someone like Kylie Jenner tweets about it and people turn off in droves?

 You make the rules!
 You decide what goes on your blog, and control who you work with and your own ethical code (side eye to recent allegations about some social networks and data use).
 I’m strict about companies I work with, even if it means losing out on money, and only ever recommend things I genuinely use or like.

 I love writing, and telling stories: I think ultimately it all comes down to why you blog.
 There are a million different reasons, all equally as valid, but for me I love writing and talking about my experiences and observations and ridiculous things that happen to me, and always have.
 Whereas I might occasionally run out of enthusiasm and time and my post schedule may vary, I love writing still.
 And it makes me happy; as Rachel says here, there is still joy to be found in blogging, and blogging well, and in this vaguely depressing age, that’s incredibly important.

-Because you’re reading this, aren’t you?
+So is blogging dead?
+Well, you’re reading this, aren’t you?

-And here’s some more posts…how do you know when you’re done having babies?
+So what do you think, is blogging dead?
+Here are some more posts…how do you know when you’re done having babies?
 And weird things people never tell you about your body after pregnancy